gaultier/blog/how_should_your_mutex_be_named.md

 ## Limitations of structural search tools

 - Most if not all structural search tools only work on a valid AST, and not every language is supported by every tool.
-- The rule syntax is arcane and in parts language specific.
+- The rule syntax is arcane and in parts language specific (see the addendum for details).
 - Speed can be an issue: `ast-grep` is relatively fast but still slower than `ripgrep` and it states that it is one of the fastest in its category.
 On my (admittedly very old) laptop:
   + `ast-grep` takes  ~10s to scan ~2 millions LOC.
 Which is pretty good!
   + `find + awk` takes ~1.5s.